From Montevideo…to Orlando…to Qatar.

 It began with his transfer to Orlando in January.

 Holiday Packs available now

-Give the gift of soccer this holiday season with a Holiday Pack presented by Publix, starting at only $89!
+Give the gift of soccer this holiday season with an Orlando City Holiday Pack presented by Publix, starting at only $89!

 After taking boyhood club Peñarol to the Uruguayan league title in 2021, complete with the game-winner in the championship match, Torres joined a growing number of top South American talents in taking his first step abroad in Major League Soccer.
 He’d already accrued 10 caps for Uruguay at this point, though all came under previous manager Óscar Tabárez, who was dismissed in November 2021 after 15 years on the job and replaced by former Inter Miami coach Diego Alonso.

 Described by Orlando City EVP of Soccer Operations and General Manger Luiz Muzzi as “one of the top three talents in South America,” Torres came in as a Young Designated Player with high expectations.
 An assist three minutes into an open-door preseason match against Colorado did nothing to slow the hype train.